Grandma’s Top Tips for Making Potato Salad

 Use the right potatoes

 It’s a pretty lousy feeling when you finish a potato salad, only to realize it bears a strikingly close resemblance to mashed potatoes.
-To keep your salad from falling apart into mush, skip the russet potatoes and use a waxy variety instead, like Yukon gold, red potatoes or fingerlings.
+To keep your salad from falling apart into mush, it’s important to use the best potatoes for potato salad.
+Skip the russet potatoes and use a waxy variety instead, like Yukon gold, red potatoes or fingerlings.

 Learn more about the right potato for every job.